Fire and rescue services

 If you become ill or injured, you may need to be evacuated to Australia or New Zealand, even for minor medical issues.
 Medical evacuation can be very expensive.

-Evacuations on a Sunday are difficult to arrange because airports don't operate.
+Evacuations on a Sunday are difficult to arrange because the airports don't operate.
+Special approval is required.

 There are no decompression chambers in Tonga.
 People with serious cases of decompression sickness are evacuated to the nearest treatment centre in New Zealand.